zkpstandard/wg-plonkish/src/draft-name-plonkish-00.md

 When `f` is a function that takes a tuple as argument, we will allow `f((i, j))` to be written as `f[i, j]`.

-The terminology used here is intended to be consistent with {{ZKProofCommunityReference}}.
+The terminology used here is intended to be consistent with the ZKProof Community Reference {{ZKProofCommunityReference}}.
 We diverge from this terminology as follows:
 * We refer to the public inputs to the circuit as an "instance vector".
 The entries of this vector are called "instance variables" in the Community Reference.

 # The General Plonkish Relation `R_plonkish`